About Liv Lane

 Today, I am thrilled to be in remission, adapting to a new normal under the watchful eyes of my doctors and angels, and painting into being a bright, beautiful future.
 My yellow brick road has taken me to places I never expected, but the twists and turns have shown me what I’m made of and how precious and perfect this life is.
 I pray your path is revealing the same for you.

-Liv Lane is an intuitive artist and inspiring writer, devoted to empowering creative women to discover what brings them joy and clarity.
-Clairvoyant since she was a little girl, Liv receives precise instructions from the angels to create her popular, ethereal collections of paintings and cards.
+Liv Lane is an intuitive artist and inspirational writer, devoted to empowering creative women to discover what brings them joy and clarity.
+Clairvoyant since she was a little girl, Liv receives precise instructions from the angels to create her popular, ethereal collection of paintings and greeting cards.

 For nearly two decades, Liv built a successful communications career in broadcasting and public relations, quietly leveraging her lifelong intuitive abilities to guide her decisions.
 But, feeling called to a deeper mission creatively and spiritually, she dove off the corporate ladder in 2007 and flourished as an intuitive coach and teacher to women around the world.
 In recent years, her work has evolved to focus on painting and writing with the angels.
 She is also the author of Infinite Purpose: Care Instructions for Your True Calling with artist Lori Portka.

-As a mom to two boys, including one on the autism spectrum, Liv loves serving as a consultant and volunteer for nonprofit organizations dedicated to helping kids and families thrive.
-She is also an advocate for women living with or recovering from cancer, following her own 2018 diagnosis and intensive treatment for triple negative breast cancer.
+As a mom to to tween and teen boys, including one on the autism spectrum, Liv loves the flexibility of parenting and creating from her at-home studio and is a longtime advocate for nonprofit organizations dedicated to helping kids and families thrive.
+She is also a breast cancer warrior, still managing the physical and emotional toll caused by her 2018 diagnosis and intensive treatment for triple negative breast cancer.
 Liv lives near Minneapolis with her husband, two sons, one crazy rescue pup and an army of angels.

 Here’s a sampling of media outlets Liv and her work have been featured in…